 An Enduring Power of Attorney is a document whereby you give authority to another person to make decisions on your behalf in the event of you being unable to make decisions due to mental incapacity.
 Without an Enduring Power of Attorney, if you become mentally incapacitated for example because of illness, disability or a progressive degenerative illness, your assets such as cash and property in your sole name would normally be frozen and cannot be used by anyone to pay bills on your behalf or to cover the cost of your care.
-In this situation an application would need to be made to make you a Ward of Court.
+In this situation, an application would need to be made to make you a Ward of Court.

-Both an Enduring Power of Attorney and Ward of Court application process provides for another individual to make decisions on your behalf when you are not in a position to do so, but the main difference is that with an Enduring Power of Attorney you get to choose who this individual will be.
+Both the Enduring Power of Attorney and Ward of Court application process provides for another individual to make decisions on your behalf when you are not in a position to do so, but the main difference is that with an Enduring Power of Attorney you get to choose who this individual will be.
 This is very important when it comes to managing your assets and making decisions about your care.

 The Enduring Power of Attorney has no effect until such time as you are not mentally capable of managing your own affairs.
 A mental capacity certificate from the doctor is required to prove that you are incapable of managing your affairs.

-Part of the execution of an Enduring Power of Attorney involves your solicitor signing a certificate that they are satisfied that you understood the effect of creating an Enduring Power of Attorney.
+Part of the execution of an Enduring Power of Attorney involves your solicitor signing a certificate to say that they are satisfied that you understand the effect of creating an Enduring Power of Attorney.
 Therefore, before executing an Enduring power of Attorney you should discuss the implications and how to execute the Enduring Power of Attorney with your solicitor.
 The Enduring Power of Attorney document itself contains a detailed explanatory guide which can be very helpful.

-The person you give authority to is known as your attorney.
-Your attorney will only have power to manage your property and affairs when you become mentally incapacitated.
-There are no restrictions on who can act as your attorney it is your choice.
+The person you give authority to is known as your Attorney.
+Your Attorney will only have power to manage your property and affairs when you become mentally incapacitated.
+There are no restrictions on who can act as your Attorney it is your choice.
 You should, however, chose an individual who is trustworthy and who will be in a position to manage your affairs in the event of your incapacity.

-It is good idea to also appoint more than one attorney.
+It is good idea to also appoint more than one Attorney.
 Where you have appoint more than one Attorney, you can decide whether they can act:

 - Jointly (which is together) which acts as another safe guard; or